Nempy24/Ehizua-s-store-Sales-Report/README.md

 # Ehizua Store-Sales-Report

-## This is a report on the sales activity of Ehizua Store
+### This is an analysis on the sales activity of Ehizua Store.
+For the analysis and data visualization Python was used.